 Beneficiaries who refuse Part D coverage are subject to a yearly fee unless they have separate coverage for medications.
-Additionally, it can be more challenging to enroll later if you refuse it initially.
+Additionally, enrolling later can be more challenging if you decline it initially.

 Can I switch from Medicare Advantage to Medigap in Louisville, KY?

 Changing from Medigap to Medicare Advantage is possible in Kentucky, but certain restrictions apply.
-Beneficiaries can only change coverage once a year, and it must take place during the Annual Election Period (AEP).
-If you’re interested in switching coverage, the AEP takes place between October 15th and December 7th.
+Beneficiaries can only change coverage once a year, which must occur during the Annual Election Period (AEP).
+If you’re interested in switching coverage, the AEP takes place between October 15 and December 7.

-How to Sign Up for Supplemental Medicare in Louisville
+How to sign up for Supplemental Medicare plans in Louisville

-If you live in Louisville, Kentucky, and are thinking about getting Supplemental Medicare, we can assist you with that.
-Making sure you’re fully covered should be important to you, and it’s important to our licensed insurance agents that you get a plan that fits your needs.
+We can assist you if you live in Louisville, Kentucky, and are considering getting Supplemental Medicare.
+Making sure you’re fully covered should be important to you, and it’s essential to our licensed insurance agents that you get a plan that fits your needs.

 So give us a call today.
 Or fill out our online rate form to receive the best rates in Louisville today!